 I must confess I’d never heard of this particular Polish delight until I started casting about for a superior sausage recipe that used sheep casings.
 I’d never really used sheep casings before, but I like the idea of narrow, easy-to-eat sausages and salami.
 Think Slim Jim, but several orders of magnitude better.

 My first impulse was to make cantimpalitos, the skinny little chorizo sticks from Spain that are to canned Vienna sausages what God is to a lump of mud.
 I will make these, by the way, but later.
 I’ve been making a lot of paprika-heavy sausages lately, so I decided to go with something less aggressively spiced.
-That’s when I read about Polish kabanosy in one of the finest charcuterie books ever written, Home Production of Quality Meats and Sausages by the Marianski Brothers.
+That’s when I read about this Polish kabanosy recipe in one of the finest charcuterie books ever written, Home Production of Quality Meats and Sausages by the Marianski Brothers.

 Kabanosy, pronounced Kah-bah-NOSS-shee so far as I can tell, is what a Slim Jim dreams about becoming when it grows up.
 It is fairly lightly spiced with garlic, nutmeg, black pepper and a hint of caraway, smoked over cherry, apple or beech wood, then hung for a few days to dry.